 Section 179.
 After a limitation fund has been constituted, appeals against refusal by the enforcing officer to carry out arrest shall be to the Maritime and Commercial Court.
 The time limit for appeals shall be four weeks.
-Part 53 of the administration of justice act for the Faroe Islands shall apply correspondingly.
+Part 53 of the administration of justice act (retsplejeloven) shall apply correspondingly.